Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-Data_Availability_and_Sharding/Data_Avail_and_Sharding_HK_Slides.md

 <pba-flex center>

-- Encode data of K chunks into a larger encoded data of N chunks
+- Encode data of K chunks into a larger code word of N chunks
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Any K-subset of N chunks can be used to recover the data
 <!-- .element: class="fragment" data-fragment-index="2" -->